Get,

 10. Celery

-Celery contains 90% water and contains important nutrients, which can keep you cool in summer.
-Celery is also high in sodium, potassium, iron, magnesium, calcium, and zinc.
+Celery contains 90% water and important nutrients, which can keep you cool in summer.
+Celery is also high in sodium, potassium, iron, magnesium, calcium, and zinc9.

-Malabar spinach, a variety of spinach found majorly in Karnataka, is believed to impart cooling to the body.
-It might be cooked and eaten with chapati.
-It is believed to be rich in Vitamin A and C, folic acid and calcium.
+Malabar spinach, a variety of spinach found majorly in Karnataka, is believed to give a cooling effect to the body.
+It can be cooked and eaten with chapati.
+It is also believed to be rich in Vitamin A and C, folic acid and calcium.

 Dr. Rajeev Singh, BAMS